Employers Struggle With Hiring Undocumented Workers: 'You Cannot Hire American Here'

 The Trump Organization Is Cracking Down On Undocumented Workers

-Jaime stands in the kitchen, wearing a black chef's uniform and an Adidas ball cap.
+Jaime stands in the kitchen wearing a black chef's uniform and an Adidas ball cap.
 His wife, also a cook, scrapes a pan next to him.
-He says every immigrant he knows is constantly fearful of ICE, and he spoke with NPR weeks before the high-profile chicken plant round-ups.
+He says every immigrant he knows is constantly fearful of ICE, and he spoke with NPR weeks before the high-profile chicken plant roundups.

 "We just need [to be] careful about everything.
 If we do something not correctly, we're gonna have troubles."

-Lynn maintains Jaime and the rest of the staff, all of whom come from Central Mexico, are key to her restaurant's success.
+Lynn maintains that Jaime and the rest of the staff, all of whom come from Central Mexico, are key to her restaurant's success.
 She says they're dependable, loyal and incredibly hard working.

 "You cannot hire an American here that will show up to work.
 They will not be committed to their job.
 In America," she says, "restaurant work is not a serious profession."

-President Trump, who signed the "Buy American and Hire American" executive order that led to a crackdown on visa fraud, frequently argues unauthorized immigrants take jobs away from U.S. workers.
+President Trump, who signed the "Buy American and Hire American" executive order that led to a crackdown on visa fraud, frequently argues that unauthorized immigrants take jobs away from U.S. workers.
 By that logic, Jaime is taking a job away from a citizen who wants it, to which Lynn responds with a laugh.

 "That is the biggest joke.
 I hear it all the time.
 We put ads on Craigslist, Facebook, in the window, in the newspaper," she says.
 "The people that come in and apply to take our jobs will show up for one shift.
 They will not be clean.
 They will not probably be sober.
 They will ask for their money at the end of the shift and then they will not be back for the second shift."

 The Pew Research Center estimates there are 7.5 million unauthorized workers in the United States concentrated in agriculture, construction and the hospitality industry.
-In 2014, about 1.1 million employees or 10% of restaurant workers were unauthorized.
+In 2014, about 1.1 million, or 10%, of restaurant workers were unauthorized.

 Would they choose another line of work if they had green cards and work authorization?

 "I like to cook and I like to work," says Jaime.
-Pressed if he would work somewhere else if he were a lawful permanent resident, Jaime says, "I would like to do something else, I don't know, something different."
+Pressed about whether he would work somewhere else if he were a lawful permanent resident, Jaime says, "I would like to do something else, I don't know, something different."
 He doesn't say what work he might choose if he had papers, and the fact is there's no path to citizenship for him.

 ICE typically targets large employers with hundreds of unauthorized workers for its splashy enforcement actions.
 In the hypothetical, what would happen to Lynn's restaurant if every unauthorized worker in her city were deported tomorrow?